Nikitha-Pulluri/Interview-questions/Intro-call-questions/readme.md

 ### 🛠 Explain About Your Recent Project

 Sure!
 In my most recent project at Medical Mutual, I worked on building a resource onboarding platform that helped automate and streamline how new team members are added to our systems.
-I developed data pipelines using Snowflake and Matillion, which made the whole process faster and more efficient—we saw about a 25% improvement in onboarding time.
+I developed data pipelines using Snowflake, which made the whole process faster and more efficient—we saw about a 25% improvement in onboarding time.

 I also collaborated with engineering teams to build a user-friendly onboarding website and worked on optimizing Snowflake SQL queries, which improved performance by 30%.
 Most of the data workflows were handled through Python scripts, scheduled using Airflow, and we deployed everything in the GCP environment using tools like Azure DevOps and Git.